 We know from Pfizer’s clinical trial data that there were no signs of a type of heart inflammation known as myocarditis observed.
 But there have been cases of myocarditis and pericarditis (another type of heart inflammation involving the heart muscle lining) reported several days after the second dose of an mRNA vaccine, primarily in men between the ages of 12 and 29.

-In truth, the risk of getting myocarditis from Covid is much greater than from a side effect of the vaccine, shares Preeti Parikh, MD, a pediatrician and medical director at GoodRx.
+In truth, the risk of getting myocarditis from Covid infection is much greater than from a side effect of the vaccine, shares Preeti Parikh, MD, a pediatrician and medical director at GoodRx.
 The virus can infect the cardiac muscle and weaken the heart and surrounding blood vessels.

 Symptoms of myocarditis